Trude Storelvmo

 Trude Storelvmo is a Norwegian meteorologist who is a professor at the University of Oslo.
 She specializes in atmospheric science and studies the impact of aerosols and clouds on the climate of the Earth.
 She was awarded a European Research Council Starting Grant in 2018.
 She serves as editor-in-chief of Global and Planetary Change.

 Early life and education

-Storelvmo earned her doctorate at the University of Oslo.
-After completing her PhD she moved to Switzerland, where she worked as a postdoctoral researcher at the ETH Zurich.
+Storelvmo earned her doctorate from the University of Oslo's Department of Geosciences in 2006.
+After completing her PhD, she moved to Switzerland where she worked as a postdoctoral researcher at the ETH Zurich from 2007 to 2009.

 Research and career

-Storelvmo was appointed to the faculty at Yale University in 2010.
-She returned to Norway in 2010, when she was appointed professor of meteorology and oceanography at the University of Oslo.
+Storelvmo was appointed to the faculty at Yale University in 2010, where she was an assistant and then associate professor for eight years.
+She returned to Norway in 2018, when she was appointed professor of meteorology and oceanography at the University of Oslo.
 That year Storelvmo was awarded a European Research Council Starting Grant.
 Her research considers mixed-phase clouds and their role in weather and climate.
 Mixed-phase clouds can contain both liquid and ice.

-Storelvmo contributed to the IPCC Sixth Assessment Report, and is editor-in-chief of Global and Planetary Change.
+Storelvmo contributed to the IPCC Sixth Assessment Report, and is an editor-in-chief of Global and Planetary Change.